 So we have seen how to create a table.
 Now let’s see the useful functions it enables.

-• The created table automatically makes a header that enables the sort and filter options.
+• The created table automatically creates a header enabling the sort and filter options.

 • If our list or range is long and stretches beyond the visible screen, the header remains at the top when scrolling.
 It works similarly to the “Freeze Top Row” function.